 If you do not understand any or all of these items, or if you are not just not completely sure about how to write this paper, keep reading, because the rest of this page just consists of more detailed explanations of how to do the six things described above.

 Remember, when your initial paper has been graded, look for the Z-comment to find out what to do next.
+(Which may or may not include changing your mind.)

 I make terrible videos.
 But one or two might be helpful, so here they are.